canonical/lxd/specs/command-line-user-experience.md

 Aliases are mappings between a user friendly name and an image.
 Aliases may contain any character except for colons.

-Images are typically referenced by their full or partial hash, in most cases aliases may also be used and for listings, property filters can also be used.
+Images are typically referenced by their full or partial fingerprint, in most cases aliases may also be used and for listings, property filters can also be used.